commercelayer/examples/authentication/README.md

 ---

-This category includes the following projects:
+This category includes the following project(s):

 - [nextjs-auth0-sso](./nextjs-auth0-sso) — An integration of Auth0 Nextjs SDK and Commerce Layer in a Nextjs ecommerce web application.
-- Your project?
-Learn how to [add a new example](https://github.com/commercelayer/examples/#adding-a-new-example) and become a contributor 😉.